Vegan Lasagna Soup

 White dinner bowl with red lasagna soup sprinkled with red pepper flakes and basil.

-Yes, you can certainly make your own marinara sauce and vegan ricotta from scratch.
+Of course, you can certainly make your own marinara sauce and vegan ricotta from scratch.
 But we know you’re busy and we’re all about keeping our recipes here at World of Vegan as simple as possible.
 So we’ve included two main hacks that will save you time in the kitchen: using a store-bought marinara sauce and cheese.

 Ingredients for vegan lasagna soup with labels.

-Use Your Favorite Marinara Sauce
+Ingredient Hack 1: Use Your Favorite Marinara Sauce

 The marinara sauce is key to this recipe, so it’s important to use a flavorful sauce you love.
 Using your favorite store-bought tomato marinara sauce will also save you cooking time, and it will also spare you from needing so many ingredients.

-It’s so easy to just pour in the marinara which is already perfectly flavored and spiced.
-And, since the vegetables and tomatoes in the marinara sauce are already cooked down, the soup hardly needs any time on the stove!
+It’s so easy to just pour in the marinara, which is already perfectly flavored and spiced.
 You only need a very short time to sauté the veggies and then cook the pasta.
+But, if you have extra time, you can certainly make your own homemade marinara sauce from scratch!

 Jar of homemade vegan Italian marinara sauce.

-Add Your Favorite Vegan Ricotta or Cheese (Optional)
+Ingredient Hack 2: Add Your Favorite Vegan Ricotta or Cheese (Optional)

 Two bowls of how lasagna soup with a flavorful authentic Italian marinara sauce from Dell Amore.